 Scholarship in higher education, educational psychology, feminist philosophy, and race and resistance studies argues that building relationships is key for student success (Felten & Lambert, 2020), community-responsive education centers relationships, relevance, and responsibility as domains that build and sustain individual well-being of learners (Duncan-Andrade, 2022), and individual educators have an ethical responsibility to create a “climate of care” to promote student belongingness and success (Noddings, 1988).

 The instrument was piloted in spring 2024 with a group of fifteen instructors from a range of disciplines who were optimistic about the potential of this approach.
-Since then, approximately six hundred instructors have completed the survey.
+Since then, approximately seven hundred instructors have completed the survey.

 This IRB-approved research project is being conducted by the Center for Teaching and Learning at IU Indianapolis.
 The project PI is Marie Brown, Director, Center for Teaching and Learning.
 Project Co-PI’s are Anusha Rao, Assistant Director, Center for Teaching and Learning, and Christina Downey, Associate Vice Chancellor for Undergraduate Education.